ktor-doc-jp/ktor-doc-jp/pages/features/gson.md

 ## Basic usage

-To install the feature by registering a JSON content conversor using Gson:
+Install the feature by registering a JSON content converter using Gson:

 ```kotlin
 install(ContentNegotiation) {